ctb/titus-blog/src/research-software-reuse.rst

-software under review, and the new version of the framework is incompatible with the software; since the software under review didn't specify the versions of any of its dependencies, I had to hunt around to figure out what it was looking for, find that version by surfing github, and install it.
+software under review, and the new version of the framework is incompatible with the software; since the software under review didn't specify the versions of any of its dependencies, I had to hunt around to figure out what it was looking for, find the version containing that library by surfing github, and install it.
 That was easy.
-The other problem was caused by a hidden dependency (four layers deep!) that failed silently but resulted in a more visible failure a few lines of code later;
-this was written in (I think) Python that called Perl that called Python that called a binary executable, and so I had to grub through Perl a bit.
+The other problem was caused by a hidden dependency (four layers deep!) that failed silently but resulted in a more visible failure a few lines of code later; this was written in (I think) Python that called Perl that called Python that called a binary executable, and so I had to grub through Perl a bit.

 2 hours.
 Whee!